espressif/esp-idf/examples/system/ulp/lp_core/lp_uart/lp_uart_print/README.md

 | Supported Targets | ESP32-C6 |
 | ----------------- | -------- |

-# LP UART Echo Example
+# LP UART Print Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

 ## Overview

-This example demonstrates the usage of the LP UART driver from the LP core by reading data written to a serial console and echoing it back while the main core is in deepsleep.
+This example demonstrates how to use print statements from a program running on the LP core.

 ## How to use example